Clean Start: How to Detox Your Body

 4. Good Night's Sleep

-Neurological research shows that the brain undergoes a cleansing process during sleep.
+Neurological research shows that the brain undergoes a cleaning process during sleep.
 Throughout the day, the brain produces waste products with every neural activity.
-These waste products disappear when they are flushed away with the cerebrospinal fluid flowing through the brain tissue.
-The waste then enters the bloodstream, where the liver processes it.
-Research has shown that brain cells shrink by up to sixty per cent during sleep, creating more space between the brain cells, allowing the cerebrospinal fluid to flush through the tissue more easily.
+These waste products disappear when they are washed away with cerebrospinal fluid that flows through the brain tissue.
+The waste products then enter the bloodstream, where the liver processes them.
+The research showed that brain cells shrink by up to sixty percent during sleep, creating more space between the brain cells, allowing the brain fluid to flow more easily through the tissue.
 If you do not get enough sleep, a larger amount of toxins remains in the brain.
 The guideline for adults is at least seven to nine hours of sleep per night.
-Those over sixty-five need about seven to eight hours.
-If you do not achieve this and have trouble falling asleep, herbs such as valerian and hops can help.
-You can find these in the Sleep Complex from Vitaminstore.
+Those aged sixty-five and older need about seven to eight hours.

 5. Exercise

 The lymphatic system, part of the excretory system, can only function with sufficient movement.
 A good guideline is to exercise for at least half an hour every day.
-But do not overdo it!
-Excessive exercise and overstrained muscles produce a lot of lactic acids, which acidify the body.
+But don't overdo it!
+With excessive exercise and overworked muscles, the body produces a lot of lactic acids, which acidifies the body.

 6. Use Natural (Beauty) Products